 “Maintaining the Garden as a natural preserve won’t happen without active, but gentle, management.
 Our task for the net 50 years of this organization is to keep working to maintain that delicate balance.”

-Gardener Cary George wrote about “Trees: the Backbone of our Woodland Garden.”
+Cary George wrote about “Trees: the Backbone of our Woodland Garden.”
 He discussed the habitat that the trees provide in the Woodland Garden.
 For example, while night tracking deer by a crew of the Wildlife Research Center, they counted over 50 raccoons in the Garden.
 Cary gave the methodology for determining the age of a tree of a given species, finding for instance, that the white oak just inside the front gate to be approximately 185 years old.
 The center spread of the issue was a contact print of 28 different tree leaves found in the Garden.
 This was the work of John Maciejny [photo above], a recently retired science teacher and Friends member.
 This identification key represented half of the species in the Garden.

 The Garden naturalists again presented excepts from their Garden Logs.
 The Book of Herbal Wisdom, Using Plants as Medicine was reviewed.
 In "Meet the Volunteer", the spotlight was on long-time volunteer and member Betty Bryan.
 The entire issue is accessed via the pdf file link below.

-The Garden closed on October 15th, which has since become the annual closing date.
+The Garden closed on October 15th, which since 2000 had become the annual closing date.
 Jean Herzberg was the Shelter volunteer on that day.
 The closing signaled the end of precipitation also as from late October to the end of the year there was only a trace of moisture.
 No snow on the ground at the end of the year.

 Above: Volunteer Luncheon coordinators Nita Lussenhop, Marguerite Harbison and Harriet Betzold.